 Our main area of work trades is Nursing, and this program is detailed below.
 However, we offer many opportunities in addition to Nursing for parents/caregivers to trade work or goods for camp tuition.
-If you feel you have specific skills which could be utilized by Kennolyn, please contact Andrew Townsend firstname.lastname@example.org to discuss your capabilities and our current or ongoing needs.
+If you feel you have specific skills which could be utilized by Kennolyn, please contact Andrew Townsend at firstname.lastname@example.org to discuss your capabilities and our current or ongoing needs.

 Careful selection of Nurses to provide care to our campers is very important.
 We are lucky to have many nurses that return year after year and provide an excellent standard of care.
-In addition, our Health Care Coordinator, Angel Chen, is a Kennolyn veteran and a nurse educator.
+In addition, our Health Care Coordinator, Angel Kuo, is a Kennolyn veteran and a nurse educator.
 Angel writes and reviews all of our nursing protocols and procedures, which are both comprehensive and reviewed annually by our camp MD.

 The vast majority of our nurses work in exchange for camp tuition.
 In other words, your work at Kennolyn as a nurse allows your camper to attend for free.
 Please note that nursing at camp is by no means a vacation!
 You are busy all day and every day, but it is fun to be around campers and staff, and with the right attitude you will have a blast.

 Basic Qualifications for all Nurses at Kennolyn Camps